dfsnow/sno.ws/content/writing/2021-05-24-lessons-learned-in-local-government.md

 ## Opinions that haven't changed:

-- **Avoid vendor lock-in, prefer open-source.** Local governments tend to shun open-source due to lack of enterprise support, but there's a strong case to be made that open-source tools are more transparent, cheaper, and often more functional.
-On a related note, open GIS tools > ESRI.
+- **Avoid vendor lock-in, prefer open-source.** Local governments tend to prefer SaaS tools.
+They offload support costs to a third-party and (arguably) require less technical, less independent users.
+However, with the right team, open-source can be more transparent, cheaper, and can help build connections to the wider developer community.
+On a related note, open-source GIS tools > ESRI.

 - **The potential impact of a motivated, smart person is extremely high.** Local government is bereft of competent data people despite being awash in data and data-related problems.
 A sufficiently motivated person can accomplish *a lot* in local government even with an average data science skill set.
 The first (and hardest) step is to find a team with the leverage and mandate to create change.